 Focus on the theories, methods and models of the teaching and learning processes of reading in the elementary grades.
+Includes 10 hours field experience.
 Prerequisites: None.
+Course Note: Requires ten (10) hours of field experience in an elementary or secondary classroom environment.